 This is the CMALT Portfolio for Derek Moore.
-This portfolio is an account of my professional journey as an “ed-techie”.
-The portfolio that I have submitted below is an an honest and fair account of my professional experience and reflections as a learning technologist.
-The resources below are licensed under CC BY, unless noted otherwise.
+It is a story of my professional journey as an “ed-techie”.
+The work that I have submitted below is an an honest and fair account of my professional experience and reflections as a learning technologist.
+The resources are licensed under CC BY, unless noted otherwise.

 Professionals, when asked to introduce themselves to peers, often first summarise the “facts” of their history with a set of credentials, career experiences, previous employers and responsibilities held.
 I’ve skipped this formality.
 My profile is pointillistic.
 My credentials, career and previous employers are scattered across the web.
 There’s no laundry list, arranged in chronological order.
 By visiting Twitter, LinkedIn, Facebook, Flickr, Instagram, you can check out the on-life stream of me, which might reveal a picture of who I am and what I do.

 I run a consultancy entitled “Weblearning”.
 I offer clients “e-expertise”.
 Sometimes I do wiz-bang stuff, where in ideal conditions, I show users how they can learn with, through and about technologies.
 We connect to each other, to information and to the world.
 Work, at other times, is more prosaic.
 I’m behind the screen, frustrated by slow connection speeds, forgotten passwords and the unsteady or disorientated users.
 Weblearning offers me the space to be curious, stretch out, connect to others, ask more questions, explore the how and whys, explain how things fit (or don’t fit) together.
 Digital enables the above, in a range of settings, be it classroom, bedroom, boardroom, cubicle, library, train or taxi.
 Whatever the context, there’s nothing more gratifying than seeing an “aha” moment.
 The spark that goes along with understanding, discovery or illumination.
 I’m convinced that digital technologies facilitate or prompt “Aha” moments among individuals, in classes, within departments, schools, institutions and beyond.
 I work one to one, with small groups, in teams, on workshops, in units or organisations, wearing many different hats, to see and enable these “aha” moments.